128technology/docs/docs/release_notes/128t_release_notes_4.3.2.md

   Until the system is upgraded to 4.3.2, this issue can be mitigated by ensuring the system is configured at log level INFO, and if necessary, reduce the size of the service configuration.

-- **I95-34397** ARP caching and reverse mac learning is not triggered when ARP response takes longer than 1 second
+- **I95-34397** ARP caching and reverse MAC learning is not triggered when an ARP response takes longer than 1 second

-- **I95-34421** Lenovo onboard Intel X722 NIC is not recognized by 128T and can not used as a forwarding interface
+- **I95-34421** Lenovo onboard Intel X722 NIC is not recognized by 128T and cannot be used as a forwarding interface

 - **I95-34498** Erroneous centos-release-yum4 errors in `/var/log/salt/minion` log file